If you are required to take a Questionmark OnDemand (QMOD) assessment, your module leader should make the following details available:

 - Open the folder/document.
 It is important for you to take some time to read the instructions on this page: ensuring it is the correct assessment, checking the number of attempts and what to do if you encounter any problems.

-- After reading all available information, click on the name of the assessment.
-This link will open in a new browser tab/window.
+- After reading all available information, click on the ‘Access all Questionmark assessments scheduled to you’ link which will open in a new browser tab/window.

 - You’re now in Questionmark OnDemand (QMOD).